Category Archives: 2015 Films

 Grade: A

-I am always struck with a warm feeling and my faith in the film is reaffirmed when I can watch an interesting independent film (or mainstream studio film for that matter) that has the guts to tell a dark character-driven story and tell it very well consisting of sympathetic characters written exceptionally well.
+I am always struck with a warm feeling, and my faith in the film is reaffirmed when I can watch an interesting independent film (or mainstream studio film for that matter) that has the guts to tell a dark character-driven story and tell it very well of sympathetic characters written exceptionally well.

 2015’s James White is an appreciative offering about life and death and how the main characters deal with the roadblocks of life and the effects of death.
-This film is quite dark, however.

 A fantastic young actor, Christopher Abbott, plays the title character of James White.